 Before applying for one of the below exceptions, we strongly recommend that you carefully review the Residency Determination Service Tuition Benefits webpage.

 Special Rules and Benefits for students at North Carolina state colleges and universities

 Emergency Worker Benefits

 Pursuant to G.S.
 115B-2(a), tuition waivers are available to the surviving spouse and children of a law enforcement officer (including sheriffs), firefighter, volunteer firefighter or rescue squad worker who was killed or permanently disabled as a direct result of a traumatic injury sustained in the line of duty (including both active service and training for active duty).
-To receive this benefit, complete the Survivor of a Deceased or Permanently Disabled Law Enforcement & Emergency Worker Instruction Document and provide the requested documentation.
+To receive this benefit, complete the Survivor of a Deceased or Permanently Disabled Law Enforcement & Emergency Worker Instruction Document (PDF) and provide the requested documentation.
 All documentation must be completed and returned to Johnston Community College prior to start date of the semester.

 Exceptions allowing a student in-state tuition ONLY at the North Carolina Community Colleges

 Pursuant to G.S.
 115D-39, when a North Carolina employer (other than the armed services) pays tuition for an employee to attend a North Carolina community college, the employer shall be charged the in-state tuition rate.
 To qualify, the sponsoring business must provide the proper documentation as outlined in the Business Sponsorship Instruction Document (PDF) by the payment deadline for the sponsored student.